rkrishnan-arjun/imdb-viz/README.md

 [Link to the imdb-viz app](https://imdb-viz-app.onrender.com)

-To read more about our wonderful app, feel free to jump over to one of the sections below or continue scrolling down.
+To read more about our app, feel free to jump over to one of the sections below or continue scrolling down.

 - [Motivation and Purpose](#motivation-and-purpose)
 - [Proposal](#proposal)